Dead wild animal at the roadside on Mallorca at dusk with headlights fading in the rearview mirror

 What Is Missing from the Public Debate

-One aspect rarely mentioned is the fragmentation of habitats.
+One aspect rarely mentioned is the habitat fragmentation.
 Roads are not only obstacles; they split territories, destroy migration corridors and force animals to take risky crossings.
 Another, less visible point: carcass removal and reporting routines.
 If carcasses are cleared quickly, the visibility of the problem decreases — that can lead to areas being less monitored and data gaps.
 Invasive species and new food sources near settlements also change the behavior of native animals; some species shift their movement patterns closer to roads.

 More Reports Bring Knowledge, but Not Automatically Protection